dokutan/rgb_keyboard/README.md

 ### Change custom key colors from the commandline

-Similar to the config file, instead of a tab an equal signs and instead of a newline a semicolon is being used.
+Similar to the config file, instead of a tab an equal sign and instead of a newline a semicolon is being used.
 Comments are not allowed.
 The string must end with a semicolon.

     rgb_keyboard --custom-keys "key_name=color;key_name=color;"